 3. Tommie Frazier

-The Informer has only one question: How in the bluest of hells did Eddie George win the Heisman trophy in 1995 over the greatest college quarterback to ever play the game?
-Frazier finishing second in the Heisman voting is the biggest sports award travesty ever.
+I have only one question about the great Tommie Frazier: How in the bluest of hells did Eddie George win the Heisman trophy in 1995 over the greatest college quarterback to ever play the game?
+Seriously, Frazier finishing second in the Heisman voting is the biggest sports award travesty in the history of college football.

 By all accounts, “Touchdown Tommie” is the greatest player to ever play at Nebraska and arguably one of the greatest college football players of all time #TouchdownTommieFrazier . . .